NikolaiRadke/AI.duino/README.md

 If you installed AI.duino manually into the plugin folder, you need to remove it by yourself.
 AI.duino has no permissions to do that.

+## VS Code
+You can download AI.duino directly from the marketplace inside VS Code extension manager.

 ## API Keys and Local Providers

 AI.duino communicates through the API with the AIs.
 It's impossible to  connect through the web interface, so an